Eugene Aram: In literature and theatre

 I slew him, tum-tum tum!

 But I recollect that the poor blighter spent much of his valuable time dumping the corpse into ponds and burying it, and what not, only to have it pop out at him again.
 It was about an hour after I had shoved the parcel into the drawer when I realized that I had let myself in for just the same sort of thing.

-Note: the phrase 'I slew him', does not occur in Hood's poem.